g0v/10v/doc/README.md

-# Servlet
+# Servebase

 Base web server design reference.

 ## Code Maintain and Modularization

-Keep common part in a base repo ( servlet ) but carefully design how to customize it.
+Keep common part in a base repo ( servebase ) but carefully design how to customize it.

 ## Error Handling